madgik/exareme2/docs/User-stories.md

   some medical center or whose medical record is inputted manually by the user, find other medical centers hosting *similar* cases.
 Similarity can have multiple definitions.
-* A *medical researcher* wants to **cross-validate** her models using a variety of CV.
+* A *medical researcher* wants to **cross-validate** her models in order to asses the quality of fit.
 The user wants to choose among multiple CV strategies.
-    * *k-fold* CV Medical-center-agnostic.
+    * *k-fold* CV, medical-center-agnostic.
-    * *Cluster* CV where a cluster here is a medical center.
+    * *Cluster* CV where a cluster here corresponds a medical center.
     * Leave Observation Out from each Cluster *(Wu and Zhang, 2002)*.
 * A *medical researcher* wants to perform formalized **model selection**.
-After training multiple models on the same dataset, she wants to select the *best* one according to criteria usually related to the model's prediction/cross-validation performance.
+After training multiple models on the same dataset, the user wants to select the *best* one according to criteria usually related to the model's prediction/cross-validation performance.
 * A *medical researcher* wants to be able to **pre-process data** using a variety